fusionpbx/fusionpbx-docs/source/advanced/default_settings/smtp2go.rst

 2. After you confirm your email, sign in.
+You can create an smtp user at this screen or in the next step.

 .. image:: ../../_static/images/advanced/default_settings/fusionpbx_smtp2go3.jpg
         :scale: 85%

-3. Go to Settings > Users and create an smtp user.
+3. Go to Settings > Users and create an smtp user or additional smtp users.

 .. image:: ../../_static/images/advanced/default_settings/fusionpbx_smtp2go_users.jpg
         :scale: 85%